microsoft/rust-for-dotnet-devs/src/language/interfaces.md

 C#/.NET interfaces can have all types of members, from properties, indexers, events to methods, both static- and instance-based.
-Likewise, traits in Rust can have (instance-based) method, associated functions (think static methods in C#/.NET) and constants.
+Likewise, traits in Rust can have (instance-based) methods, associated functions (think static methods in C#/.NET) and constants.

 Apart from class hierarchies, interfaces are a core means of achieving